-The purpose of a Public Service Announcement (PSA) is to promote a local nonprofit organization to the KPTZ listening community.
+KPTZ, your community radio station serving the northeast Olympic Peninsula, airs PSAs (public service announcements) throughout the broadcast week.
+The purpose of these announcements is to promote a local nonprofit organization to the KPTZ listening community.
 PSAs are not advertisements and are not underwriting messages.
 They do not market a product or an endeavor.

 Guidelines for Submission